palantir/conjure/docs/spec/wire.md

 ## HTTP requests
 This section assumes familiarity with HTTP concepts as defined in [RFC2616 Hypertext Transfer Protocol -- HTTP/1.1](https://tools.ietf.org/html/rfc2616).

-1. **SSL/TLS** - Conjure clients MUST support requests using Transport Layer Security (TLS) and MAY optionally support HTTP requests.
+1. **SSL/TLS** - Conjure clients must support requests using Transport Layer Security (TLS) and may optionally support HTTP requests.
 This ensures that any Conjure client implementation will be able to interact with any Conjure server implementation.

-1. **HTTP Methods** - Conjure clients MUST support the following HTTP methods: `GET`, `POST`, `PUT`, and `DELETE`.
+1. **HTTP Methods** - Conjure clients must support the following HTTP methods: `GET`, `POST`, `PUT`, and `DELETE`.

-1. **Path parameters** - For Conjure endpoints that have user-defined path parameters, clients MUST interpolate values for each of these path parameters.
-Values MUST be serialized using the [PLAIN format][] and MUST also be [URL encoded](https://tools.ietf.org/html/rfc3986#section-2.1) to ensure reserved characters are transmitted unambiguously.
+1. **Path parameters** - For Conjure endpoints that have user-defined path parameters, clients must interpolate values for each of these path parameters.
+Values must be serialized using the [PLAIN format][] and must also be [URL encoded](https://tools.ietf.org/html/rfc3986#section-2.1) to ensure reserved characters are transmitted unambiguously.

     For example, the following Conjure endpoint contains several path parameters of different types:
     ```yaml